Ducktails (musical project): Studio albums

 In 2012 Mondanile signed to Domino Records and released The Flower Lane.
 In contrast to his earlier work, it was recorded in a studio and mixed over the summer of 2012 with Al Carlson (Peaking Lights) and co-written by New Jersey band Big Troubles, who had backed Mondanile in live shows for some time.
 The ten-track album was released January 28, 2013, preceded by the single "Letter of Intent", which featured vocals from Jessa Farkas of Future Shuttle and bass from Joel Ford of Ford & Lopatin.
 On January 23, 2013, Pitchfork TV broadcast a live stream of the band's album release show at Manhattan's (Le) Poisson Rouge with guest appearances from Big Troubles, Joel Ford, Jessa Farkas, and Real Estate's Martin Courtney.

 On July 25, 2013, Ducktails performed in the courtyard of the Museum of Modern Art as part of PopRally's MoMa Nights series.
 Mondanile then moved to Los Angeles in 2014, and began recording demos for his second studio album, St. Catherine.
 After a few studio sessions, Domino Records suggested Mondanile to work with a producer.
 Mondanile subsequently chose Robert Schnapf, who most notably worked Elliott Smith.
 Mondanile brought in notable musicians to collaborate, including Julia Holter and James Ferraro.

-Ducktails have played many international festivals including Primavera Sound and Field Day.
+Ducktails played many international festivals including Primavera Sound and Field Day.
 As Ducktails, Mondanile has toured the world solo as well as with a band performing extensively in Australia, Japan, Europe, United States and Canada.
 Mondanile has also collaborated with Panda Bear of Animal Collective as well as Madeline Follin of Cults and Dan Lopatin of Oneohtrix Point Never.

-Their music has been positively reviewed by the BBC and is regularly played on BBC 6Music by the likes of Gideon Coe, Marc Riley and Don Letts.
+Their music was positively reviewed by the BBC and is regularly played on BBC 6Music by the likes of Gideon Coe, Marc Riley and Don Letts.